- Search The Registry

 Marshall grew up in Baltimore and graduated with high honors from Lincoln University, PA. in 1930.
 He studied at Howard University Law School, and graduated first in his class.
 In 1936, he became a staff lawyer of the (NAACP).
 For over 20 years, he served as director and chief counsel for its Legal Defense and Education Fund.
 Marshall was a key strategist in the legal effort to dismantle racial segregation in housing, voting, and education.
 He won 29 of the 32 cases he argued before the Supreme Court.
 Marshall’s most important victory came in Brown v.
 Board of Education of Topeka (1954), a case involving racial segregation in public schools.

-President John F. Kennedy appointed Marshall to the United States Court of Appeals for the Second Circuit.
+After his first wife died of cancer, he married Cecilia Suyat in 1955.
+They had two sons, John and Thurgood Jr. President John F. Kennedy appointed Marshall to the United States Court of Appeals for the Second Circuit.
 Four years later, President Lyndon Johnson appointed him as solicitor general.
 Johnson turned to Marshall in 1967 to fill a vacancy on the Supreme Court.

 Marshall was the first Black to serve on the Court.
 He was an unrepentant liberal whose commitment to equality only expanded during his years of service.
 He remained true to the values of freedom and equality despite the erosion of the liberal majority on the court that he helped sustain.
 In one of his last opinions (Dissenting from a conservative majority), Marshall declared that "Power, not reason, is the new currency of this Court's decision making."
 He retired in 1991 when his health deteriorated.
 Marshall died of heart failure in January 1993.